pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Tile Size

 Tile size should be a multiple of Scaled Tile Size for best results.
 The tile size in pixels loaded from the companion app or other source.
 Should be equal to Scaled Tile Size if using a template url.
+Will be ignored if using a templated url.

 ### Full Tile Size